 What is one thing you wish you had known before starting a blog?
-I asked successful bloggers and entrepreneurs this question for their best tips.
+I asked successful bloggers and entrepreneurs this question for their best tips for new bloggers.

-From knowing your “why” to figuring out how to format content, there are several important things to know before starting a blog.
+From knowing your “why” to figuring out how to format content, there are several important things to know before starting your own blog.

 Watch this video below (and subscribe to my YouTube channel) to learn the 10 most important things to do before starting a blog!